Fairies Myth Meaning & Symbolism

 The Tale of Fairies

 Listen.
-[The world](/myths/the-world “Myth from Tarot culture.”/) you know is but one layer of the cloth.
-Beneath the green mantle of the hill, behind [the veil](/myths/the-veil “Myth from Various culture.”/) of the waterfall’s mist, in the deep heart of the oldest skeagh, there exists another country.
+The world you know is but one layer of the cloth.
+Beneath the green mantle of the hill, behind the veil of the waterfall’s mist, in the deep heart of the oldest skeagh, there exists another country.
 They do not call themselves “fairies.”
 That is a human word, soft and diminutive.
-They are the Aos Sí, the People of the Mounds, and they remember when [the world](/myths/the-world “Myth from Tarot culture.”/) was young.
+They are the Aos SĂ, the People of the Mounds, and they remember when the world was young.

 Come with me to the time when the last light of day—the dorchadas—stretches long across the land.
 A young woman, Aisling, walks the boundary of her father’s fields, where the cultivated land gives way to the wild wood.
 The air is thick with the scent of damp earth and blooming skeagh.
 She hears it first: a music that is not of pipe or harp, but the sound of stars singing, of roots drinking deep, of time itself unwinding.
 It pulls at her blood.